-- Natural Gas Storage Facilities.
+Natural Gas Storage Facilities.
 In February 2020, PHMSA published a final rule that amended the minimum safety issues applicable to natural gas storage facilities, including wells, wellbore tubing and casing.
-The final rule replaces an interim rule first adopted by PHMSA in December 2016 that was subject to a series of delays in full implementation between 2016 and 2019 as PHMSA reconsidered aspects of the rulemaking.
-The February 2020 rule was further amended in July 2020 to include certain applicable reporting requirements that had been deleted when the February 2020 rule was published. - Gas Mega Rulemakings.
-In October 2019, PHMSA published the first of three expected final rules relating to new or more stringent requirements for certain natural gas pipelines that had originally been proposed by the agency in 2016 as a single rulemaking, known as the "Gas Mega Rule."
-The October 2019 final rule, made effective in July 2020, imposes numerous requirements, including maximum allowable operating pressure (MAOP) reconfirmation through re-verification of all historical records for pipelines in service, which re-certification process may require natural gas pipelines installed before 1970 (previously excluded from certain pressure testing obligations) to be pressure tested, the periodic assessment of additional pipeline mileage outside of HCAs (that is, in MCAs as well as Class 3 and Class 4 areas), the reporting of exceedances of MAOP and the consideration of seismicity as a risk factor in integrity management.
-Additional amendments to this October 2019 final rule relating to recordkeeping for gas transmission lines were published by PHMSA in July 2020.
-The remaining rulemakings comprising the former Gas Mega Rule proposal have not yet been published, and we cannot predict when they will be finalized; however, they are expected to include revised pipeline repair criteria as well as more stringent corrosion control requirements. - Hazardous Liquids Rulemaking.
-In October 2019, PHMSA published a final rule, made effective in July 2020, that significantly extends and expands the reach of certain PHMSA integrity management requirements for hazardous liquid pipelines, including, for example, performance of periodic assessments and expanded use of leak detection systems, regardless of the pipeline's proximity to an HCA.
-Additionally, this final rule requires all hazardous liquid pipelines in or affecting an HCA to be capable of accommodating in line inspection tools within a 20-year period.
-Moreover, this final rule extends annual, accident, and safety-related conditional reporting requirements to hazardous liquid gravity lines and certain gathering lines and imposes inspection requirements on hazardous liquid pipelines in areas affected by extreme weather events and natural disasters, such as hurricanes, landslides, floods, earthquakes or other similar events that are likely to damage infrastructure.
+The February 2020 rule was further amended in July 2020 to include certain applicable reporting requirements that had been deleted when the February 2020 rule was published.

+- Natural Gas Rulemaking.
+In October 2019, PHMSA published a final rule for certain natural gas pipelines that imposes numerous requirements, including maximum allowable operating pressure (MAOP) reconfirmation and exceedance reporting, the integrity assessment of additional pipeline mileage found in MCAs and Class 3 and Class 4 non-HCAs by 2039 unless the pipeline cannot be modified to permit such accommodation, and the consideration of seismicity as a risk factor in integrity management. - Hazardous Liquids Rulemaking.
+In October 2019, PHMSA published a final rule that significantly extends and expands the reach of certain PHMSA integrity management requirements for hazardous liquid pipelines, including, for example, performance of periodic assessments and expanded use of leak detection systems, regardless of the pipeline's proximity to an HCA.
+Additionally, this final rule requires all hazardous liquid pipelines in or affecting an HCA to be capable of accommodating in line inspection tools by 2039 unless the pipeline cannot be modified to permit such accommodation.
+Moreover, this final rule extends annual, accident, and safety-related conditional reporting requirements to hazardous liquid gravity lines and certain gathering lines and imposes inspection requirements on hazardous liquid pipelines in areas affected by extreme weather events and natural disasters, such as hurricanes, landslides, floods, earthquakes or other similar events that are likely to damage infrastructure. - Natural Gas Gathering Lines Rulemaking.
+In November 2021, PHMSA issued a final rule that will impose safety regulations on approximately 400,000 miles of previously unregulated onshore gas gathering lines that, among other things, will impose criteria for inspection and repair of fugitive emissions, extend reporting requirements to all gas gathering operators and apply a set of minimum safety requirements to certain gas gathering pipelines with large diameters and high operating pressures.

+Separately, in June 2021, PHMSA issued an Advisory Bulletin advising pipeline and pipeline facility operators of applicable requirements to update their inspection and maintenance plans for the elimination of hazardous leaks and minimization of natural gas released from pipeline facilities.
+PHMSA, together with state regulators, is expected to commence inspection of these plans in 2022.
 We are evaluating the operational and financial impact related to one or more of these laws and PHMSA rules.
-The safety enhancement requirements and other provisions of the 2011 Pipeline Safety Act, the 2016 Pipeline Safety Act, and the PIPES Act of 2020, as well as any implementation of PHMSA regulations thereunder, or any issuance or reinterpretation of guidance by PHMSA or any state agencies with respect thereto, could require us to install new or modified safety controls, pursue additional capital projects or conduct maintenance programs on an accelerated basis, any or all of which tasks could result in our incurring increased operating costs that could have a material adverse effect on our results of operations or financial position.
+The safety enhancement requirements and other provisions of the 2011 Pipeline Safety Act, the 2016 Pipeline Safety Act, and the 2020 Pipeline Safety Act, as well as any implementation of PHMSA regulations thereunder, or any issuance or reinterpretation of guidance by PHMSA or any state agencies with respect thereto, could require us to install new or modified safety controls, pursue additional capital projects or conduct maintenance programs on an accelerated basis, any or all of which tasks could result in our incurring increased operating costs that could have a material adverse effect on our results of operations or financial position.